LogtalkDotOrg/logtalk3/scripts/windows/NOTES.md

 current directory, in order to use a project-specific settings file, copy the desired shortcut to the project directory and use its path as the value of the `Start in` shortcut setting.

+The installer can be run in silent mode when executed at the command-line by using the option `/SILENT` (progress window is show) or `/VERYSILENT` (no progress window).